SAP HANA infrastructure configurations and operations on Azure

 - Install the SAP HANA master node according to SAP's documentation

-- After the installation, you need to change the global.ini file and add the parameter 'basepath_shared = no' to the global.ini.
+- In case of using Azure Premium Storage or Ultra disk storage with non-shared disks of /hana/data and /hana/log, you need to change the global.ini file and add the parameter 'basepath_shared = no' to the global.ini file.
 This parameter enables SAP HANA to run in scale-out without 'shared' /hana/data and /hana/log volumes between the nodes.
 Details are documented in SAP Note #2080991.
+If you are using NFS volumes based on ANF for /hana/data and /hana/log, you don't need to make this change

-- After changing the global.ini parameter, restart the SAP HANA instance
+- After the eventual change in the global.ini parameter, restart the SAP HANA instance

 - Add additional worker nodes.
 See also https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.00/en-US/0d9fe701e2214e98ad4f8721f6558c34.html.
 Specify the internal network for SAP HANA inter-node communication during the installation or afterwards using, for example, the local hdblcm.
 For more detailed documentation, see also SAP Note #2183363.